bbc/peaks.js/README.md

 * `editable`: (optional) sets whether the segment is user editable (boolean, defaults to `false`)
 * `color`: (optional) the segment color.
 If not specified, the segment is given a default color (see the `segmentColor` and `randomizeSegmentColor` [options](#Configuration)).
+* `labelText`: (option) a text label which is displayed when the user hovers the mouse pointer over the segment.
 * `id`: (optional) the segment identifier.
 If not specified, the segment is automatically given a unique identifier.

 ```js